Step 1: Damage reported

 Invalid host claims

 We take every claim seriously, and agents spend time validating each one.
 To make the process as quick and efficient as possible, it’s important that you file only valid, legitimate claims.
-If you file an invalid claim, you may be subject to fines.
+If you file an invalid claim, you may be subject to fees.

 Examples of invalid claims include submissions for damage that: